tsurumeso/vocal-remover/README.md

 Download the latest version from [here](https://github.com/tsurumeso/vocal-remover/releases).

 ## Usage
-Running the following code will split the mixture audio into an instrumental track and a vocal track.
+The following code splits the mixture audio into an instrumental track and a vocal track.
 These tracks are saved as `*_Instrumental.wav` and `*_Vocal.wav`.

 ### Run on CPU
 ```